silverailscolo/ejb/_pages/nl/gallery-our_cars.md

 </div>
 </div>

-<p>We got ourselves a 1994 Pontiac TransSport.
+We got ourselves a 1994 Pontiac TransSport.
 Happy driving since June 2004 after changing the spark plug cables.<br>
 Petrol consumption 1 litre in 8.5 kilometers up to (accell slowly!)
-1 in 10.</p>
+1 in 10.

-<p>Wikipedia has <a href="https://en.wikipedia.org/wiki/Pontiac_Trans_Sport">more</a> on the origin of the peculiar design of the first generation Pontiac TransSport, a.k.a. &quot;Dustbuster&quot;.</p>
+Wikipedia has <a href="https://en.wikipedia.org/wiki/Pontiac_Trans_Sport">more</a> on the origin of the peculiar design of the first generation Pontiac TransSport, a.k.a. &quot;Dustbuster&quot;.

 ## 2006: Chevrolet Trans Sport 2

-<p>Just before the 2006 summer holidays, our 1994 Pontiac TransSport failed the Periodic Car Test.
-So we shopped around and found: <strong>a next generation TransSport</strong>, labeled Chevrolet in Europe since 1998.</p>
+Just before the 2006 summer holidays, our 1994 Pontiac TransSport failed the Periodic Car Test.
+So we shopped around and found: <strong>a next generation TransSport</strong>, labeled Chevrolet in Europe since 1998.
 <div class="row">
 <div class="col-sm">
 <figure><img src='{{ "/assets/img-noresample/our_cars/11182243-3biggen-640x480.jpg" | relative_url }}' alt='TransSport &lsquo;98 schuin van voren' class='img-fluid'>